 Frequently Asked Questions

-In our WASC accredited high school program, we strive to create a program that meets the needs of all students whether they be university, community college, trade school or career bound.
-The school will provide a high level of support to our families through partnership with TFs who are highly trained and comfortable serving high school students.
+In our WASC accredited high school program, we strive to create a program that meets the needs of all students whether they be university, community college, trade school or career-bound.
+The school provides a high level of support to our families through a partnership with EAs (Education Advisors) who are highly trained and comfortable serving high school students.
 Our highly qualified teachers will work with students to create a high school course plan that meets the requirements no matter what path is chosen.
 Parents can feel confident that the school’s high school program is reputable and high quality.
 We offer many diverse options to meet your high school student’s individual needs.

-TFs (Teacher Facilitators) are assigned to students in grades TK-8.
-You will meet with your TF every learning period in person.
-At this meeting, your TF will review your student's work, collect work samples, plan ahead for the next LP (learning period) with you, answer any questions you have regarding your child, and deliver any supplies that were ordered with IFs (Institutional Funds).
+TFs (Teacher Facilitators) service students in grades TK-8.
+You will meet with your TF every learning period.
+At this meeting, your TF will review your student's entire body of work, collect work samples, plan for the next LP (learning period), answer any questions you have regarding your child, and deliver any supplies that were ordered.
 Your TF is your go-to person and the teacher of record for your TK-8th grade student.

-EAs (Educational Advisors) are specially trained in high school graduation requirements, creating individualized path toward graduation, college admissions, UC A-G requirements and high school curriculum options.
-They may hold LP meetings virtually or in person, collect work samples and pace high school courses.
-The EA hosts local events for high school students such as study hall, college tours, educational events etc.
+EAs (Education Advisors) are specially trained in high school graduation requirements and creating an individualized path toward graduation, college admissions, UC A-G requirements, and high school curriculum options.
+They hold Learning Period (LP) meetings virtually or in person, collect work samples, and pace high school courses.
+The EA hosts local events for high school students such as college tours, educational events, social events, etc.